Jean28518/yt-twitch-title-updater/README.md

 # yt-twitch-title-updater

-Updates yt and twitch titles according to a timetable
+Updates yt and twitch titles according to a timetable from ems

 ## Deployment